Krasko25/Obsidian-Sync/Archive/Tdiary.md

 Let's talk about the way how I started each of those years.
 I totally can not name my start of this year to be successful, but it is way better than the start of one.
 I have done more work.
 Each of the notes from the last year up to January 25th is full of regrets.
 I became not only more productive, but, more importantly, also more positive.

+At January of previous year I decided to meditate on a stable basis and progress in that.
+I still did not achieve the good results in this direction, especially when it comes to quality.
+This information is something between "really funny" and "depressing" to me.
+Obviously, I'm exaggerating my disappointment, but it is still not a good result.
+I need to work in that direction.

+I read many note from this year and was surprised, I was always writing about things that went wrong and almost never about why and how to change/avoid it (maybe, I was thinking about it, but was not expressing my thoughts in text).
+I started to dig deeper only recently.
+I will do my best to keep moving in that direction.

+Some of interesting things, that I have experienced during this year:
+- my attempt to work on the project with Mikhail Georgievich and other people.
+We were trying to create a program for decision analysis.
+I made a program with Saaty method.
+However, we were not able to get a grant for developing this project because of slow work with documentation from the side of university.
+- Some adventures that I had to go through because I lost my phone.
+- My trip to Novgorod the Great.
+- The time that I spend taking care of my granny.
+- The week without electricity and internet.

+I'm grateful to this note, because of it I found out that I have made some progress not only with my studying, but also with my mindset.

+Daily portion of gratitude:
+- I'm grateful to myself for the fact that I renewed my habit of reading books ("Crime and Punishment" doesn't count, because it is not stable),
+- for my work on my new training system, that will be better for my health,
+- for the fact, that I finally started my preparation for the math exam,
+- for being a bit more conscious,
+- for going to bed earlier, than usually.